dotnet/docs/docs/core/compatibility/sdk/7.0/solution-level-output-no-longer-valid.md

 ### Multiple apps

 So far we have been looking at scenarios with a linear dependency graph - but many solutions may contain multiple related applications.
-This raises a new way to get inconsistent outputs in the `OutputPath` - inconsistent resolution of `PackageReference`s across projects.
-NuGet helps ensure that within a project and its' `ProjectReference`s, any `PackageReference`s and transitive dependencies (meaning dependencies of `PackageReference`s declared in a project file) are unified to the same version.
+This means that multiple apps may be built concurrently to the same output folder.
+If the apps include a dependency file with the same name, then the build may intermittently fail when multiple projects try to write to that file in the output path concurrently.

+If multiple apps depend on different versions of a file, then even if the build succeeds, which version of the file is copied to the output path may be non-deterministic.
+This can happen when the projects depend (possibly transitively) on different versions of a NuGet package.
+Within a single project, NuGet helps ensure that its dependencies (including any transitive dependencies through NuGet packages and/or project references) are unified to the same version.
 Because the unification is done within the context of a single project and its dependent projects, this means it is possible to resolve different versions of a package when two separate top-level projects are built.
-If the versions resolved in this case are different enough, then runtime errors can occur.

-This can also happen if you have different explicit versions of `PackageReference`s in the top-level projects of the solution.
-Because a solution-level build or publish will copy all assets into a single directory, whatever project was copied last will decide what version of the `PackageReference` is actually in use, especially if the entire `OutputPath` is then deployed to a production environment.
+If the project that depends on the higher version copies the dependency last, then often the apps will run successfully.
+However, if the lower version is copied last, then the app that was compiled against the higher version will fail to load the assembly at runtime.
+Because the version that is copied can be non-deterministic, this can lead to sporadic, unreliable builds where it is very difficult to diagnose the issue.

 ## Other examples